sad-spirit/pg-builder/docs/parsing.rst

     :ref:`StatementFactory::createFromString() <statement-factory-conversion>`.

 ``parseTypeName(string|TokenStream $input): nodes\TypeName``
     Parses a type name.
-Used by ``converters\BuilderSupportDecorator`` so that it can handle any type name Postgres itself can.
+Used by :ref:`converters\BuilderSupportDecorator <queries>` so that it can handle any type name Postgres itself can.

 Other ``parse*()`` methods are used by ``Node`` implementations that accept strings for their properties or array